A Numerical Verification Framework for Differential Privacy in Estimation: Differential Privacy Test Framework

 Consider System~\ref{equ:system}, with initial condition $x_0 \in \mathcal{K}_0 \subset \mathbb{R}^{d_{X}}$.
 The estimated state $\hat{x}_k$ under $\mathcal{M}$ for a given $\mathrm{y}_{0:T}^1$, belongs to a set of all possible estimates given $x_0$ and $\mathrm{y}_{0:T}^1$.
 Denote this set as $ R_{[0, k]} $.

 In~\cite{VK-SM:20}, this set is bounded as all disturbances and initial distribution are assumed to have a compact support.
 However, $R_{[0, k]}$ can be unbounded for other estimators.
-To reduce the set of events to be checked for $\epsilon$-$\delta$ differential privacy a) we approximate the set $R_{[0, k]}$ by a compact, \textit{high-likely set} in a data-driven fashion, and b) we finitely partition this set by a mutually exclusive collection of events; see Algorithm~\ref{alg: Generator}.
+To reduce the set of events to be checked for {$(\epsilon$,$d$-adj$)$} differential privacy: a) we approximate the set $R_{[0, k]}$ by a compact, \textit{high-likely set} in a data-driven fashion, and b) we finitely partition this set by a mutually exclusive collection of events; see Algorithm~\ref{alg: Generator}.
 Inspired by~\cite{AD-MA:20} focusing on reachability, we employ the Scenario Optimation approach to approximate a high-likely set via a product of ellipsoids; see Algorithm~\ref{alg: Reachable}.
 Here, $\Gamma \equiv \Gamma(\beta)$ defines the number of estimate samples (filter runs) required to guarantee that the output set contains $1 - \beta$ of the probability mass of $R_{[0,k]}$ with high confidence $1 -\gamma$.
 Then, a convex optimization problem is solved to find the output set as a hyper-ellipsoid with parameters $A^k$ and $b^k$.

 The data-driven approximation of the high-likely set can now be partitioned using e.g.~a grid per time step.
-This is what we do in simulation later.
-Alternatively, we provide an outline how to re-use the sample runs of Algorithm~\ref{alg: Reachable} to find a a partition of events of the approximated set with a common upper-bounded probability.
+This is what we do in simulation later. {For the $W_2$-MHE, the last $N$ (window size) steps would not be evaluated for differential privacy.
+Thus, the high-likely set is the product of $T+1-N$ ellipsoids.} Alternatively, an outline on how to re-use the sample runs of Algorithm~\ref{alg: Reachable} to {find a finite partition} of the approximated set with a common upper-bounded probability is provided as follows.